vRPJhony/discord-html-transcripts/docs/api-reference/generatefrommessages.md

 #### `options.poweredBy: boolean`

-Disabling this will remove the `Powered by discord-html-transcripts` in the footer.
+Disabling this will remove the `Desenvolvido por discord-html-transcripts` in the footer.

 The default value is `true`